 Most people become infected when they inhale dust or eat food contaminated with the urine, feces, or another body fluid of an infected mouse or hamster.

-Most patients have no or minimal symptoms, but some develop a flu-like illness, and a few develop aseptic meningitis.
+Most people with lymphocytic choriomeningitis have no or mild symptoms, but some have a flu-like illness, and a few develop meningitis or a brain infection.

 To diagnose lymphocytic choriomeningitis, doctors do a spinal tap and blood tests to check for the virus.

 Treatment aims to relieve symptoms, but if people have meningitis or a brain infection, they are hospitalized and may be given an antiviral drug.

 Lymphocytic choriomeningitis virus is caused by an arenavirus Arenaviruses Arbovirus, arenavirus, and filovirus are viruses that are spread from animals to people and, with some viruses, from people to people.
 The animal involved depends on the type of virus.
 Many... read more and is spread by rodents.
 Usually, people become infected when they inhale dust or eat food contaminated with the urine, feces, or another body fluid of an infected hamster or gray house mouse.
 When lymphocytic choriomeningitis is transmitted by mice, it occurs mainly in adults during the autumn and winter.